 I still can’t get over the taste.
 It’s actually kind of sweet and doesn’t take a gut lined with chain mail to get through the first few sips before the high alcohol content numbs the senses.

-It’s nothing like Steel Reserve which can sometimes taste like you’re drinking an 80-year-old Mexican hooker’s bath water.
+It’s nothing like Steel Reserve which can sometimes taste like you’re drinking an 80-year-old Mexican streetwalker’s bath water.
 It’s nice and smooth.

-So in conclusion….I never thought I’d ever say this….I believe this will be my new “Get drunk on a budget” pick.
-Steel Reserve, if you’re listening, you better step up yout game and come up with a 13% ABV brew or something.
+So in conclusion…I never thought I’d ever say this…I believe this will be my new “Get drunk on a budget” pick.
+Steel Reserve, if you’re listening, you better step up your game and come up with a 13% ABV brew or something.
 You’re losing customers to the new innovators of the High Gravity Lager world.